Marwan II: Reign

 In Khurasan there was internal discord, with the Umayyad governor Nasr ibn Sayyar facing opposition from al-Harith and al-Kirmani.
 They also fought each other.
 In addition, Abbasid envoys arrived.
 There had long been religious fervor and a kind of messianic expectation of Abbasid ascendency.
 During Ramadan of 747 (16 May – 14 June), the Abbasids unfurled the standards of their revolt.
 Nasr sent his retainer Yazid against them.
 Yazid, however, was bested, taken, and held captive.
 He was impressed by the Abbasids and when released told Nasr he wanted to join them, but his obligations to Nasr brought him back.

 Fighting continued throughout Khurasan with the Abbasids gaining increasing ascendency.
 Finally, Nasr fell sick and died at Rayy on 9 November 748 at the age of eighty-five.

 Marwan campaigned in Egypt in 749 to quell the Bashmuric Revolt and secure his rear, but his campaign was a failure.
 The Abbasids, meanwhile, achieved success in the Hijaz.
 Marwan suffered a decisive defeat by Abu al-Abbas al-Saffah on the banks of the Great Zab, called Battle of the Zab.
 At this battle alone, over 300 members of the Umayyad family died.
 Marwan fled, leaving Damascus, Jordan and Palestine and reaching Egypt, where he was caught and killed on 6 August 750.
 His heirs Ubaydallah and Abdallah escaped to modern Eritrea.
 Abdallah died in fighting there.

 Marwan's death signaled the end of Umayyad fortunes in the East and was followed by the mass killing of Umayyads by the Abbasids.
 Almost the entire Umayyad dynasty was killed, except for the prince Abd ar-Rahman who escaped to Spain and founded an Umayyad dynasty there.
 In Egypt, Marwan's tongue was fed to a cat.

 Physical description

-Marwan was known to be of a fair complexion, with blue eyes, a big beard, big toes and of medium height.
+Marwan was known to be of a fair complexion, with blue eyes, a big beard, big headed and of medium height.
 He did not dye his beard with Henna and left it white.